Mazi-John/pbm-specialty-cost-drivers-and-biosimilar-adoption-analytics/README.md

 Inference Summary

 Biosimilar strategies are working at initiation but not at the legacy population level.
 Since originator biologics are concentrated on high-cost claimants, current savings are limited despite improving new start adoption.
-In other words,
+In other words:

-Theres a shot vs long term savings gap because new-start savings are not leading to future savings and legacy patients are responsible for the current cost-burden.
+1. There's a shot vs long term savings gap because new-start savings are not leading to future savings and legacy patients are responsible for the current cost-burden.

-There’s a high concentration risk in the top 1% of members because they account for 54% of the total spend, hence, financial volatility risk is very high.
+2. There’s a high concentration risk in the top 1% of members because they account for 54% of the total spend, hence, financial volatility risk is very high.

-There is a molecule dependency risk due to a heavy reliance on Adalimumab, therefore, any price shift will impact the entire plan
+3. There is a molecule dependency risk due to a heavy reliance on Adalimumab, therefore, any price shift will impact the entire plan.

 ## RECOMMENDATIONS ##